gitcoinco/codefund/README.md

 #### Using Docker

+## TODO: This section needs to be fixed

 1. Setup a complete docker and docker-compose installation
 1. Clone this repository
 1. Copy `.env-sample` to `.env`